ut-proj/presentations/codebeam-america-2021/content/_index.md

 {{% note %}}
 The grey box in the middle-right is what you will being seeing during the demo.

-It represents a custom Extempore REPL -- written in LFE -- that has its own commands separate from the LFE REPL and is capable of communicating with the Extempore compiler server.
+It represents a custom Extempore REPL -- written in LFE -- that has its own commands that are separate from the LFE REPL.

 {{% /note %}}